tamc/excel_to_code/doc/cell.md

 Produces value types in the format of referance\ttype\tvalue

 If the cell's type is a number, then the type will contain n.
 Otherwise it will contain type indicators based on the above.

+rewrite_values_to_include_shared_strings.rb can be used to turn value type 's' into value type 'str'